If you’re looking for an email service provider to power your blog, ConvertKit is probably top of mind.

 - Segments – Lets you create segments of your email list using one or more tags.

 Here’s an example: you sell multiple types of online courses.
 ConvertKit lets you tag subscribers who purchase different courses with a unique tag for each course.
 You can then create a segment that includes all past course purchasers and market your latest course to them.
 Alternatively, you can create a segment that excludes previous course purchasers and market to non-purchasers to try and get them to buy.

 You can create segments using other filters, like specific sign-up forms subscribers completed or specific products subscribers bought.
 But tags are the most powerful way to create new segments to market to.

 Unlike ActiveCampaign, it does not support email lists as a way of organizing your subscribers.

 Email automation is an important feature since, typically, the more work you can automate off your plate, the more time you save and the more traffic and blogging revenue you generate.

-ConvertKit doesn’t have as many automation features as something like ActiveCampaign.
-But the bright side is that ConvertKit keeps things user-friendly with its visual flowchart builder.
+ConvertKit doesn’t have as many automation features as ActiveCampaign, but ConvertKit keeps things user-friendly with its visual flowchart builder.